 I attempt to consistently offer nurturance and gentle guidance to foster students’ growth.
 I regard my academic relationships highly and hope that I inspire individuals to continuously look for and learn something new within their environments.
 Most of all, in keeping with occupational therapy philosophy, it is my life’s passion to consistently challenge learners to seek a balance along the continuum of being, doing, and becoming within their everyday learning and living.

 Hissong, A. (2010).
-Responding to Psychosocial Barriers in OT & Home Modification: Promoting Safety & Supporting Participation, American Occupational Therapy Association, Invited Manuscript.
+Responding to Psychosocial Barriers in OT and Home Modification: Promoting Safety and Supporting Participation, American Occupational Therapy Association, Invited Manuscript.